ktkiiski/broilerkit/README.md

 # BroilerKit

-**BroilerKit** is a command line interface for quickly deploying a static web app with modern technologies to a scalable, production-ready environment!
+**BroilerKit** is a framework for quickly developing web apps with modern technologies and deploying them to a scalable, production-ready environment!
 You can write your scripts in [TypeScript](http://www.typescriptlang.org/) and stylesheets in [SASS](http://sass-lang.com/), and they will be compiled into ES5 JavaScript and CSS using [Webpack](https://webpack.js.org/).

-The command line interface includes commands to deploy your production-ready web app to [Amazon Web Services cloud platform](https://aws.amazon.com/), with minimal setup and very low costs!
-The hosting is almost free on low-traffic sites.
+You deploy your production-ready web app to [Amazon Web Services cloud platform](https://aws.amazon.com/), with minimal setup and very low costs!
+The hosting is almost free (but not free) on low-traffic sites.

-(**Disclaimer:** By using this utility you are taking the responsibility for any incurring expenses.)
+(**Disclaimer:** By using this utility you are taking the full responsibility for any incurring expenses.)

-### Development features
+### Feature highlights

-- Write your scripts in [TypeScript](http://www.typescriptlang.org/)
+- Write all your code, both front-end and backend, in [TypeScript](http://www.typescriptlang.org/)
+- Easily create a full-featured REST API as your backend and database models
+- Easily add the user log in to your app with **Facebook and Google authentication**
 - Write your stylesheets in [SASS](http://sass-lang.com/)
+- No server maintenance: everything will run on [AWS platform](https://aws.amazon.com/) serverless solutions

+### Other features

 - Lint your JavaScript code style with [ESLint](http://eslint.org/)
 - Lint your TypeScript code style with [TSLint](https://palantir.github.io/tslint/)
 - Generate static HTML pages from [Pug](https://pugjs.org/) templates